wwiecek/wwiecek.github.io/_posts/2022-12-27-pandemic-clinical-trials.md

 hidden: true
 ---

-...is a factually-correct if rather uninspired title of [my new paper out in Oxford Review of Economic Policy](https://academic.oup.com/oxrep/article/38/4/797/6896151).
+...is a factually-correct if rather uninspired title of [my new paper](https://academic.oup.com/oxrep/article/38/4/797/6896151) out in Oxford Review of Econ Policy.
 This is just a short cross-post from a Twitter thread I wrote [here](https://twitter.com/vientsek/status/1606593208842059779), making it a bit more readable.
 The premise is simple: Covid-19 vaccine trials were a big success.
 But how close to the optimal speed were they?
 What about human challenge trials?

 The paper is just a small contribution to complement [new issue of Oxford Review of Economic Policy](https://academic.oup.com/oxrep/issue/38/4?browseBy=volume) on economics of pandemic vaccines, with loads of really amazing authors including Susan Athey, Gita Gopinath, Alex Tabarrok, Chris Snyder, and dozens more.
 I focussed on vaccine trials, their timelines and what was achieved during the pandemic.
 So it's not about R&D, manufacturing, or regulatory approvals, but these things are obviously contingent on each other.
 I also ignore therapeutics.
 Other special issue authors cover these topics so check it out.